limbo666/Custom-Message-Box-for-vb.net/README.md

-    Optional ByVal footerColor As Nullable(Of Color) = Nothing, Optional ByVal footerStyle As Nullable(Of FontStyle) = Nothing, Optional ByVal imageType As String = "None", Optional ByVal customImagePath As String = ""
+    Optional ByVal footerColor As Nullable(Of Color) = Nothing, Optional ByVal footerStyle As Nullable(Of FontStyle) = Nothing, Optional ByVal imageType As String = "None", Optional ByVal customImagePath As String = "", Optional ByVal soudType As String = ""
-) As String`
+) As String

+---

 ________________________________________________________________________________________________________________________
 ## Parameters
 ### Required Parameters